The Grayling - Thymallus thymallus

-When you catch your first grayling, or the Lady of the Stream as she is known, or even achieve a personal best, then grayling fishing will really get into your blood.
+When you catch your first grayling fly fishing or as she is known the Lady of the Stream then grayling fly fishing will really get into your blood.
 Providing great sport and available in Brown Trout closed season on the rivers over winter, grayling fly fishing is a real pleasure.

 The grayling (Thymallus thymallus) is part of the salmon family widespread throughout northern Europe, from the UK to Russia.
 The grayling grows to a maximum recorded length of 60 cm (24 in) and a maximum recorded weight of 6.7 kg (15 lb).
 Individuals of the species have been recorded as reaching an age of 14 years

 The grayling prefer cold, clean, running river waters, but also occur in lakes and, exceptionally, in brackish waters around the Baltic Sea (see the video below for grayling fly fishing in lakes in the Arctic using fishing flies on an ice fishing rod!).
 Omnivorous, the fish feeds on vegetable matter as well as crustaceans, insects and spiders, molluscs, zooplankton, and smaller fish.

 For more information on grayling flies check our specialist grayling fishing flies department or our Winter Grayling Fly Fishing e-guide which is a downloadable 35 Page Booklet which is a an e-guide immediately available on purchase.